richmccue/raspberry-pi/retro_pi.md

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Enjoy!

 # Installing Necessary Software
-- Install a copy of RetroPi at this site https://retropie.org.uk/download/ for the appropriate hardware.
+- Install a copy of RetroPi at [this site](https://retropie.org.uk/download/){:target="_blank"} for the appropriate hardware.
 - After getting the image, run etcher and load the image onto the microSD card.
-- This may take a while, so as it loads, go to this site to find some ROMs you’d like to play! https://www.downloadroms.io/
+- This may take a while, so as it loads, go to [this site](https://www.downloadroms.io/){:target="_blank"}  to find some ROMs you’d like to play!
 - Once finished, insert the microSD into the RaspberryPi and turn it on
 - You will now configure the game controller, for this lab, we will use the keyboard.
 - TO SKIP OTHER STEPS hold down any already bound key.
 Continue doing this for keys not listed.